Getting Started

 Even though the API has completely changed, in order to help with the transition, the new browser library offers various backwards compatible functionality.
 Use the link below to learn more about how to migrate.

-{% content-ref url="moving-from-classic" %}
+{% content-ref url="/pages/-MWPH2MK6JmJ3AOF2pYi" %}

 {% endcontent-ref %}